Resort

 How can I get from the airport to the Cebu South Bus Terminal?

-How to get to Montpellier or Cambais Falls, Alegria
+How to get to Montpellier Falls, Alegria

 From Eskapo Verde just jump on any Ceres bus heading for Bato or Samboan.
 The ride takes about 30 minutes, get off the bus about 1km south of Alegria at the Blue Innovation petrol station.
-There are many habal habal bikes there who will take you up to either falls.
-It’s about a 15 minute ride to the entrance of Montpellier Falls which is marked by a nice mural on a hut almost hanging off the side of the mountain :).
+There are many habal habal bikes around there who will take you up to the falls.
+It’s about a 15 minute ride to the entrance which is marked by a nice mural on a hut almost hanging off the side of the mountain :).
 Follow the path down.
 You will pass some people’s houses, just keep going.
 If you’re not sure ask anyone, the locals are very friendly and will be happy to point you in the right direction.
-After about 15 minutes walk you’ll hear the falls and then see them.
-Currently (2024) Montpellier Falls are closed due to fallen trees blocking the path.

 It looks like around a 30m drop, there is a large pool that is very suitable for swimming and you can climb up behind the falls for a great view through the falling water.
 And a hard-core head and shoulder massage as well!
 The best part?
 Only our family group was there on a Tuesday afternoon in March :).